Democratic Republic of the Congo

-The Democratic Republic of the Congo (Note: République démocratique du Congo, RDC, /fr/) (DRC), also known as the DR Congo, Congo-Kinshasa, or simply the Congo, (Note: Congo ambiguously also refers to the neighbouring Republic of the Congo.) or more infrequently Zaire (its official name from 1971 to 1997) is a country in Central Africa.
-By land area, it is the second-largest country in Africa and the 11th-largest in the world.
-With a population of around 112 million, the DR Congo is the fourth-most populous in Africa and the most populous nominally Francophone country in the world.
-French is the official and most widely spoken language, though there are over 200 indigenous languages.
-The national capital and largest city is Kinshasa, which is also the economic center.
-The country is bordered by the Republic of the Congo, the Cabinda exclave of Angola, and the South Atlantic Ocean to the west; the Central African Republic and South Sudan to the north; Uganda, Rwanda, Burundi, and Tanzania (across Lake Tanganyika) to the east; and Zambia and Angola to the south.
-Centered on the Congo Basin, most of the country's terrain is covered by dense rainforests and is crossed by many rivers, while the east and southeast are mountainous.
+The Democratic Republic of the Congo (DRC), (Note: République démocratique du Congo, RDC, /fr/) also known as the DR Congo, Congo-Kinshasa, or simply the Congo, (Note: "Congo" ambiguously also refers to the neighbouring Republic of the Congo.) and formerly named Zaire, (Note: Its official name from 1971 to 1997.) is a country in Central Africa.
+By land area, it is the second-largest country in Africa and the eleventh-largest in the world.
+With a population of about 124 million people, the Democratic Republic of the Congo is the fourth-most populous country in Africa and the most populous Francophone country in the world.
+French is the official and most widely spoken language.
+There are over 200 indigenous languages, of which Lingala is the most widely spoken.
+The capital, largest city, and economic center is Kinshasa.
+The DRC is bordered by the Republic of the Congo, the Cabinda exclave of Angola, and the South Atlantic Ocean to the west; the Central African Republic and South Sudan to the north; Uganda, Rwanda, Burundi, and Tanzania (across Lake Tanganyika) to the east; and Zambia and Angola to the south.
+Centered on the Congo Basin, most of the DRC's terrain is covered by dense rainforests and is crossed by many rivers.
+The east and southeast are mountainous.

 The territory of the Congo was first inhabited by Central African foragers around 90,000 years ago and was settled in the Bantu expansion about 2,000 to 3,000 years ago.
 In the west, the Kingdom of Kongo ruled around the mouth of the Congo River from the 14th to the 19th century.
 In the center and east, the empires of Mwene Muji, Luba, and Lunda ruled between the 15th and 19th centuries.
 These kingdoms were broken up by Europeans during the colonization of the Congo Basin.
 King Leopold II of Belgium acquired rights to the Congo territory in 1885 and called it the Congo Free State.
 In 1908, Leopold ceded the territory after international pressure in response to widespread atrocities, and it became a Belgian colony.
-Congo achieved independence from Belgium in 1960 and was immediately confronted by a series of secessionist movements, the assassination of Prime Minister Patrice Lumumba, and the seizure of power by Mobutu Sese Seko in 1965.
+Congo achieved independence from Belgium in 1960 and was immediately confronted by secessionist movements, the assassination of Prime Minister Patrice Lumumba, and the seizure of power by Mobutu Sese Seko in 1965.
 Mobutu renamed the country Zaire in 1971 and imposed a personalist dictatorship.